 In 1972, under the leadership of Vice Admiral Stansfield Turner, a number of significant changes were instituted, including sharpening the curriculum’s focus on three academic areas.
 Over time, the names of the courses have changed slightly, but Turner’s general concept has remained over 35 years with concentration on strategy and policy, national security and decision-making, and joint military operations.

-In 1981, nearly a century after Stephen B. Luce founded the Naval War College as “a place of original research on all questions relating to war and the statesmanship connected with war, or the prevention of war,” we established the Center for Naval Warfare Studies for broadly based, advanced research on the naval contributions to national strategy.
+In 1981, nearly a century after Stephen B. Luce founded the Naval War College as “a place of original research on all questions relating to war and the statesmanship connected with war, or the prevention of war,” the Center for Naval Warfare Studies was established for broadly based, advanced research on the naval contributions to national strategy.
 The Center’s work informs and stimulates the faculty and students in the classroom as well as helping to link the College to the fleet and policy makers in Washington.